-Elizabeth is the number 13 most popular girls name in the US, according to 2018 Social Security Administration data.
-Elizabeth is a classic name that has been consistently popular for years and years, remaining in the top 20 names since 2000.
+According to Social Security Administration data, Elizabeth is a classic name that has been consistently popular for years and years, remaining in the top 20 names since 2000.
 It peaked at position nine and was at its lowest ranking at position 14 in 2014.

 However, it is the 34th most popular name on FamilyEducation.com.